What is Responsible AI?

 Responsible AI is a set of principles and practices for building AI systems that work fairly, explain their decisions, protect user privacy, and don’t cause unintended harm.

 It’s not a single technology or tool.
-It’s a framework that spans the entire AI lifecycle — from training data selection through deployment and ongoing monitoring.
+It’s a framework that spans the entire AI lifecycle.
+From training data selection through deployment and ongoing monitoring.
 Companies like Google, Microsoft, and IBM each publish their own responsible AI principles, and they overlap on the same core ideas: fairness, transparency, accountability, safety, and privacy.

 The urgency is real.
 A 2024 McKinsey survey found that only 25% of organizations using AI had implemented responsible AI practices.
 The rest were deploying systems without bias testing, explainability requirements, or clear governance structures.